Health & Benefits

 There is an advantage to applying through DHS.
 You can ask DHS to review your eligibility for Medicaid or other programs that help you pay other Medicare costs under Parts A and B.

 Applying through the Social Security Administration may be easier, though.
-For example, SSA usually will not require you to bring papers proving your income.
+For example, SSA may not require you to bring papers proving your income.

 Learn more about Extra Help.